SuvadeepMukherjee/Backend-Interview-Notes/express/middleware.md

 **Answer**:In case of multiple middleware , error handling middleware should be defined at last(after all other middleware) because when an error occurs express.js will search for the next error-handling middleware skipping any regular middleware

 ### Q11: What is built in middlewares  ?
-How to serve static files from Express.js
+Give an example of a built in middleware in express ?

-**Answer**:built in middlewares are built in functions inside express framework which provide common functionalities .express.static() middleware is used for serving static files
+**Answer**:built in middlewares are built in functions inside express framework which provide common functionalities .example is express.static() middleware which is used for serving static files

 ```javascript
 const express = require("express");